Lilith: History

-Etymology
+Etymology and origins

-In the Akkadian language of Assyria and Babylonia, the terms lili and līlītu mean spirits.
+In the Akkadian language of Assyria and Babylonia, the terms lilû and lilītu refer to spirits, and are etymologically connected to Sumerian líl.
 Some uses of līlītu are listed in the Assyrian Dictionary of the Oriental Institute of the University of Chicago (CAD, 1956, L.190), in Wolfram von Soden's Akkadisches Handwörterbuch (AHw, p.
 553), and Reallexikon der Assyriologie (RLA, p.
 47).